Piercing The Purdue Model

 Industrial Internet of Things (IIoT) is a Distributed Control System where cloud computing or remote components are allowed.
 Rather than sensors being directly wired to the PLC, they may use a messaging bus such as MQTT or AMQP.
 IIoT is a key component of Industry 4.0.

 OK, the terminology is out of the way, lets examine the Purdue Model in some more detail.
-The Purdue Model is conceptual, each company implements it in a different way.
-The most common is the level 0/1/2 are not segregated, 1 big network for each.
+The Purdue Model is conceptual; each company implements it in a different way.
+The most common is levels 0/1/2 are not segregated; there is 1 big network for each.

 A typical Purdue Model diagram is shown below.
-Level 0 has sensors, Level 1 control systems, Level 2 supervisory, Level 3 is the plant management, Level 4 is the typical corporate world, and Level 5 is things that interact with the Internet.
-The Purdue Model dates to the mid 1990s where the Internet was nearly unfathomable for the typical corporation, the idea that part of the core services would be run on “other peoples hardware” was not included.
+Level 0 has sensors; Level 1 control systems; Level 2 supervisory; Level 3 is the plant management; Level 4 is the typical corporate world, and Level 5 is things that interact with the Internet.
+The Purdue Model dates to the mid-1990s when the Internet was nearly unfathomable for the typical corporation and the idea that part of the core services would be run on “other people’s hardware” was not included.
 Industry 4.0 was far on the horizon.

 The ‘Firewall’ shown between each of the layers is typically a set of Access Control Lists (ACLs) on existing routers.
-The rules usually are nearly wide open due to layering violations that have occurred over the years.
-Reporting products run in the cloud, on big data systems, requiring access to each layer, breaking down the protections once inherent.
+The rules are usually nearly wide open due to layering violations that have occurred over the years.
+Reporting products running in the cloud on big data systems, require access to each layer, breaking down the protections once inherent in and between layers.

-Remote maintenance and support requires team members, and extended teams from suppliers, to remote in through the Internet, through each firewall layer.
+Remote maintenance and support require team members, and extended teams from suppliers, to remote in through the Internet and through each firewall layer.

-In “Industrial Zero-Trust Micro-Segmentation” we discussed a method to use an identity-aware firewall to bridge this gap.
+In “Industrial Zero-Trust Micro-Segmentation” we discuss a method to use an identity-aware firewall to bridge this gap.
 To create a logical ‘1-device airgap’ where each resource is individually addressable without risk of lateral traversal.
-This allows that vital remote maintenance and support function to safely occur, lowering the mean-time-to-repair.
+This allows vital remote maintenance and support functions to safely occur, lowering the mean-time-to-repair.

-The Agilicus team has the expertise, and loves to discuss Zero Trust implementations in Industrial Control Systems.
+Our team has the expertise and passion to answer all your questions about implementing Zero Trust in Industrial Control Systems.